miguels-b/libreria-Singular-Polinomios-de-Conway/README.md

 Computing these polynomials is a high-cost computational problem.
 This implementation leverages the **Heath-Loehr algorithm (2004)** and introduces original optimizations to extend calculations to degrees previously considered unreachable on standard hardware.

 ## Key Technical Achievements
 * **Discovery of New Polynomials**: Successfully calculated **eight previously unrecorded Conway polynomials** for Mersenne exponents: 521, 607, 1279, 2203, 2281, 3217, 4253, and 4423.
-Also we calculated **one hundred and one more previously unrecorded Conway polynomials** with p>200 and n=11,13,17,19,23.
+Also we calculated **one hundred and two more previously unrecorded Conway polynomials** with p>200 and n=11,13,17,19,23.
 * **Advanced Algorithmic Implementation**:
     * **Ben-Or Irreducibility Test**: Integrated a highly efficient test that avoids full factorization, enabling the verification of high-degree candidates in $O(n^3)$ time.
     * **Lexicographical Pruning**: Implemented "Parker order" pruning to abort sub-optimal candidate calculations immediately, significantly reducing total execution time.